Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Algebraic Preliminaries

-Then the following important result holds: \begin{theorem}[ {\cite[Theorem~9, Proposition~12, and Theorem~13]{Swpreprint}}] The map $\mathsf{orb}_F$ defines a bijection from $H_F$ to the set of $G(R)$-orbits of pairs $(A,B) \in R^2 \otimes_R \Sym_2 R^{2n+1}$ such that the following properties hold: \begin{enumerate} \item $\det(x \cdot A + z \cdot B) = \pm F_{\on{mon}}(x,z)$; and \item $p_i\big(\frac{1}{f_0} \cdot -BA^{-1}\big)$ is a matrix with entries in $R$ for each $i \in \{1, \dots, 2n\}$. \end{enumerate} Moreover, for any $(I, \delta) \in H_F$, the stabilizer in $\on{GL}_{2n+1}(R)$ of $\mathsf{orb}_F(I, \delta)$ contains a subgroup isomorphic to the $2$-torsion subgroup $R_F^\times[2]$. \end{theorem} \begin{remark} Note that in~\cite[Theorem~9]{Swpreprint}, it is shown that the stabilizer in $\on{GL}_{2n+1}(R)$ of the pair $(A,B) $ is actually \emph{isomorphic} to the $2$-torsion subgroup $R_F^\times[2]$, but we only require the above containment statement for the proofs of Theorem~\ref{thm-main} and Theorem~\ref{thm-hasse}.
-As explained in~\cite[\S~2.2]{Swpreprint}, the proof of Theorem~\ref{thm-theconstruction} is inspired by~\cite{MR3187931}, where Wood proves a similar type of result in which the multiplication table of an ideal of $R_F$ gives rise to a pair of symmetric matrices with invariant form equal to $F$.
-In~\cite[\S~2]{thesource}, Bhargava uses Wood's result to prove that a rational point on a hyperelliptic curve $y^2 = F(x,z)$ (where $F$ has even degree) naturally gives rise to a pair of symmetric matrices with invariant form $F$. \end{remark}
+\begin{proposition} The map $(A,B) \mapsto T$ described above defines a natural bijection from the set of $\on{SL}_{2n+1}(R)$-orbits on pairs $(A,B) \in R^2 \otimes_R \on{Sym}_2 R^{2n+1}$ with invariant form $(-1)^n \cdot F_{\on{mon}}$ such that $A$ defines a split quadratic form over $k$ to the set of $G(R)$-orbits on $V(R)$ with characteristic polynomial $F_{\on{mon}}(x,1)$.
+Under this bijection, we have that $\on{Stab}_{\on{SL}_{2n+1}(R)}(A,B) = \on{Stab}_{G(R)}(T)$. \end{proposition} \begin{remark} As explained in~\cite[\S2.2]{Swpreprint}, the proof of Theorem~\ref{thm-theconstruction} is inspired by~\cite{MR3187931}, where Wood derives a similar parametrization in which the multiplication table of a fractional ideal of $R_F$ gives rise to a pair of symmetric matrices with invariant form equal to $F$ (up to a sign).
+In~\cite[\S2]{thesource}, Bhargava uses Wood's parametrization to prove analogues of Theorems~\ref{thm-main} and~\ref{thm-hasse} for rational points on hyperelliptic curves. \end{remark}